-FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2022 Or TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the tran nsition period from to Commission File Number: 001-16133 Commission File Number, 001-10155 ATH SYSTEMS, (Exact name of registrant as specified in its chart er) Delaware (State or other jurisdiction of 06-1245881 (I.R.S.
-Employer incorporation or organization) 1622 Busedway Suite 22C Identification No.) 1633 Broadway, Suite 22C New York, NY 10019 (Address of principal executive offices) (R (212) 489-2100 registrant's telephone number, including area code) Securities s registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered - Common stock, \$0.01 par value per share DCTH The NASDAQ Capital Market duri cate by check mark whether the registrant: (1) has fing the preceding 12 months (or for such shorter per irrements for the past 90 days.
-Yes 🗵 No 🗆 cate by check mark whether the registrant has submulation S-T during the preceding 12 months (or for eme cate by check mark whether the registrant is a large rging growth company.
-See definitions of "large accipany" in Rule 12b-2 of the Exchange Act.
-Larg ge accelerated filer Accelerated filer Non -accelerated filer Smaller reporting company Emerging growth company n emerging growth company, indicate by check mark or revised financial accounting standards provided Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Ex change Act).
-Yes □ No ⊠
+WASHINGTON, D.C.
+20343 FORM 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF For th e quarterly period ended September 30, 202 22 Or TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF For the to ransition period from to Commission File Number: 001-16133 ATH SYSTEMS, I name of registrant as specified in its charte 1633 Broadway, Suite 22C New York, NY 10019 (Address of principal executive offices) (F (212) 489-2100 degistrant's telephone number, including area code) Securities s registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered ( Common stock, \$0.01 par value per share DCTH The NASDAQ Capital Market durii requ Indi cate by check mark whether the registrant: (1) has fing the preceding 12 months (or for such shorter per nirements for the past 90 days.
+Yes No Cate by check mark whether the registrant has submit the Carlo in the case of iod that the registrant was required to file such itted electronically, every Interactive Data File reports), and (2) has been subject to such filing required to be submitted pursuant to Rule 405 of veg ulation S-T during the preceding 12 months (or for such shorter period that the registrant was requ med to sublifit such files).
+Tes 🖾 NO 🗆

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Securities Act.